 The exact location of Itjtawy hasn’t been found, but the Fayoum area still contains several pyramids built by 12th Dynasty rulers.

 Nearly a thousand years prior, the legendary 4th Dynasty pharaoh Sneferu had already built in the Fayoum region with his Meidum Pyramid.
-It’s clear that the 12th Dynasty rulers were big admirers of Sneferu.
-They not only built near Meidum, but they also built numerous pyramids near his at Dahshur.
+And it’s clear that the 12th Dynasty rulers were big admirers of Sneferu.
+Not only did they build near Meidum, but they also constructed numerous pyramids near his at Dahshur.

 While the era known as the Middle Kingdom comprises of four dynasties (11-14), Egypt was at its most stable during the 12th.
 Its rulers were known for their military might, sending campaigns into Canaan and Nubia.